 Alcoholics Anonymous meets on Wednesdays from 6:00-7:00 p.m. in the Fellowship Hall, Room 2.
 This group helps those struggling with alcohol addiction.

 Caring Hearts (homebound and nursing home care) offers Christ’s love, nurture and support to those who are unable to be active participants in the congregation due to the incapacities of old age or other infirmities that confine them to their homes and nursing/adult care facilities.
 Caring Hearts visits, calls, deliver meals, offers prayer support and develops relationships with a homebound friend.
+Click here to watch a video on our Caring Hearts Ministry.
 If you would like to be a part of this ministry or would be interested in more information, please contact Rev. Ed Briggs or Sandra McKee.

 Food Addiction Support Group meets Saturdays from 8:30 a.m. – 10:00 a.m. in the Fellowship Hall.

 GriefShare Support Group If you or someone you know have experienced the death of a family member or friend, please know that help can be found through GriefShare.
 This thirteen-week class seeks, through a DVD series and discussion, to bring comfort and care to those who are grieving the loss of a loved one.
-The first session of GriefShare will begin on Wednesday, January 24 at 6:30 p.m. in the Hemby House.
-Please contact Rev. Ed Briggs at the church office for more information about GriefShare or if you would like to sign up for this group.
+Fall GriefShare will begin on Wednesday, September 5 at 6:30 p.m. in the Hemby House.
+If you or someone you know would like to attend GriefShare, please contact Julie Kemp at email@example.com.

 Stephen Ministry is a ministry in our congregation in which trained and supervised lay persons, called Stephen Ministers, provide one to one Christian care to individuals facing life challenges or difficulties.
 Weddington UMC has several trained Stephen Ministers.
 Learn more here.

 TLC (Tender Loving Care) Team This team seeks to offer care to people in our congregation and community who are dealing with an extended illness.
 Some of the volunteers who serve on this team give one on one emotional and spiritual support.
-Other team members help with practical care like meals and transportation to doctors’ appointments.
+Other team members help with the practical care of bringing meals.
 Special group projects are undertaken as well.
-Hospice of Union county has partnered with this team to give them names of people who would benefit greatly from their support.

 Weddington Christian Counseling Center is a place of healing and growth for members and visitors of Weddington United Methodist Church, as well as the surrounding community.
 Click for more information.